 Removing salt from saltwater is an energy-intensive process.
-In fact, desalination's energy use is higher than any alternative water supply - about 40% more energy-demanding than pumping water from the Sacramento Delta to San Diego (the most energy-intensive water today).3 Energy accounts for 36% of the cost to run a SWRO desalination facility.4 Because it is so energy-intensive, desalination increases our dependence on fossil fuels, increases greenhouse gas emissions and contributes to climate change.5 And, as energy prices go up, so goes the price of desalination.
+In fact, desalination's energy use is higher than any alternative water supply - about 40% more energy-demanding than pumping water from the Sacramento Delta to San Diego (the most energy intensive water today).
+Energy accounts for 36% of the cost to run a SWRO desalination facility.
+Because it is so energy-intensive, desalination increases our dependence on fossil fuels, increases greenhouse gas emissions and contributes to climate change.
+And, as energy prices go up, so goes the price of desalination.

 In addition to its high carbon footprint, desalination can have significant impacts on ocean water quality and marine life through both the intake of the source water and the discharge of concentrated brine and chemicals.
-Many desalination plants (including Santa Barbara's) use screened intake pipes in the open ocean to draw seawater into the facility.
+Many desalination plants (including Santa Barbara's) use screened intake pipes to draw seawater into the facility.
 Fish and other marine life are injured or killed when they become trapped or "impinged" on the intake screens by the suction power of the intake.
-Organisms small enough to pass through the intake screens, such as plankton, fish eggs and larvae - the base of the marine food chain - become "entrained" inside the plant and die when exposed to the high pressure and heat of processing the salt water.
+Organisms small enough to pass through the intake screens, such as plankton, fish eggs and larvae, become "entrained" inside the plant and die when exposed to the high pressure and heat of processing the salt water.